Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Gentle on Skin

 Air drying avoids friction caused by towels.
-Towel rubbing can create micro-irritations and damage the skin barrier, while air drying keeps the skin undisturbed.
+Towel rubbing can irritate the skin and affect the skin barrier, while air drying avoids direct friction.

 Reduces Bacterial Transfer